 0.1.
-Introduction to the chapter A440
+Introduction

 The notion of stratification is ubiquitous in Science and Engineering.
-Initially, a stratification is a decomposition of an object or the ambient space X in a disjoint union of "subsets" (topological subspaces X_i) displaying a "similar behaviour" w.r.t. some mathematical property.
-When such "subsets" (or their adherences) fulfill "good incidence conditions" between them, one labels them as "strate" (see below for more details).
+Initially, a stratification is a decomposition of an object or the ambient space X in a disjoint union of "regions" (topological subspaces X_i) displaying a "similar behavior" w.r.t. some mathematical property.
+Similarity can involve to any kind of geometric, kinematic or dynamic criteria in any of usual C^r -categories.
+More formally, the Ehresmann's theorem says that a proper submersion between smooth manifolds is a locally trivial smooth fibration (extending the notion of vector bundle).
+The initial notion of stratification is extended to stratified maps, where the decomposition can involve to source and target spaces.